AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/JavaScript/Angular/readme.md

     }
 ```

-First the event is created locally by populating a newWave event as follows:
+First the event is created locally by populating a new waveData event as follows:

 ```js
   newWaveDataEvent(order: number, range: number, multiplier: number) {